carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ---
-title: "Hands on R"
+title: "First steps on R"
 teaching: 30
 exercises: 25
 questions:
 - "What is R and why is important to be learned?"
+- "What types of data does R language have?"
+- "Data-frames.
+What they are and how to manage them? "
 - "How do I use R tools to manage an R object?"
 objectives:
-- "Undestand why R is important"
+- "Undestand why R is important,"
+- "Learn the types of data that we can manage in R"
+- "Understand what is a data-frame and manipulate it."
 - "Use the help command to get more insight on R functions."
-- "Understand how taxonomy is used to obtain abundance tables."
 keypoints:
-- "Abundance can be obtain either before or after the assembly process."
-- "A bash script can automate this work."
+- "RStudio is just one of the myriad of tools to work with data."
+- "Every hability, as programming in R, need practice"
 ---

-## First steps into R
+# RStudio: First steps of a wonderful journey
 *It takes courage to sail in uncharted waters*
   -Snoopy

+## RStudio setup

 ### What is R and for what can it be used for?

 "R" is used to refer to the programming language and the software that reads and interpets what is it on the scripst.
 RStudio is the most popular program to write scripts and interact with the R software.

-R use a series of written commands and that is great!
-When you rely in clicking and pointing, and in remembering where and why to point here or click that, mistakes are prone to occur.
-Moreover, if you manage to get more data, it is easier to just re-run your script to obtain results.
+R use a series of written commands, that is great, believe us!
+When you rely in clicking, pointing, and remembering where and why to point here or click that, mistakes are prone to occur.
+Moreover, if you manage to get more data, it is easier to just *re-run* your script to obtain results.
 Also, working with scripts makes the steps you follow for your analysis clear and shareable.
 Here are some of the advantages for working with R:
 - R code is reproducible